Skip to content

 Portugal V (last part)

-Some weeks went by since I visited Portugal in mid of February and started to share my impressions with you in a series of posts.
+Some weeks have passed since I visited Portugal in mid-February, and I started sharing my impressions with you in a series of posts.
 This one will be the last one for now.
 But I will be back in April with new pictures of a new city (hopefully :))!
 Enjoy.

 test

-What is truly great about Lisboa and Porto and what I didn’t mention before is the great choice of hostels here.
-Portuguese hostels win competitions on hostelworld and hostelbookers almost every year and they definitely deserve the prices!
-A lisboan hostel I can recommend from own experience is the Good Morning Hostel on the Praca dos Restauradores in the city centre.
+What is truly remarkable about Lisboa and Porto, and what I didn’t mention before, is the excellent choice of hostels here.
+Portuguese hostels win competitions on Hostelworld and Hostelbookers almost yearly, and they deserve the prices!
+A Lisboan hostel I can recommend from my own experience the Good Morning Hostel on the Praca dos Restauradores in the city center.
 The people there were lovely and very helpful.
 We cooked together and had a great time.
-If you go to Lisboa check it out
+If you go to Lisboa, check it out.

 IMG_4397

-Honestly I can’t remember the name of the church, but it was most certainly in Porto.
-The city has many magnificent churches, some of them made of pure gold.
-They are remains of a colonial era in which Porto became on of the richest cities on the Iberian peninsula thanks to trade and the importance of the local harbor. + I miss the blue sky terribly.
+I can’t remember the church’s name, but it was undoubtedly in Porto.
+The city has many magnificent churches, some made of pure gold.
+They are reminiscent of a colonial era in which Porto became one of the wealthiest cities on the Iberian peninsula thanks to trade and the importance of the local harbor. + I miss the blue sky terribly.

 IMG_1369

-Number 28 again as seen on a rainy day in Alfama.
+Number 28 is again seen on a rainy day in Alfama.
 My favorite part of the old town.
-Especially the surroundings of the Castello are beautiful and very charming.
-A nice part of the town for a walk, but you shouldn’t mind steep hights 😉 In case there is always a tram to bring you up & back.
+The surroundings of the Castello are stunning and very charming.
+It is a lovely part of the town for a walk, but you shouldn’t mind steep hights 😉 In case there is always a tram to bring you up & back.

 IMG_4407

 A panorama picture of Porto.
 One day was definitively not enough for Porto.
-Although there are not many traditional “tourist sights” here the city doesn’t need them at all.
-It is the maritime flair, the port wine and last but not least the architecture and the small streets which are selling Porto and making it so attractive (especially for Britons we were told because there is a cheap connection from London introduced recently).
+Although there are not many traditional “tourist sights” here, the city doesn’t need them.
+It is the maritime flair, the port wine, and last but not least the architecture and the small streets which are selling Porto and making it so attractive (especially for Britons, we were told, because there is a cheap connection from London introduced recently).

 IMG_4414

-There had to be a cat picture at some point 😉 I get her anger, probably wouldn’t enjoy it either if someone would point a camera on me 10 cm in front of my face.
+There had to be a cat picture at some point 😉 I get her anger, but I probably wouldn’t enjoy it if someone pointed a camera at me 10 cm in front of my face.
 So I was a bit of a cat paparazzi here.
 Guilty as charged.
 Still cute 🙂

 IMG_4654

 The end of the world.
 Almost.
-The end of the European continent at Capo da Roca 3000 km from home.
-An amazing, almost spiritual place.
-But unfortunately we had bad luck with the weather, the wind was awful and cold as ice so we had to return rather quickly.
-Our hope to see the sunset stayed unfulfilled either.
-It was beautiful nontheless.
+The back of the European continent at Capo da Roca is 3000 km from home.
+It is a unique, almost spiritual place.
+Unfortunately, we had terrible luck with the weather; the wind was awful and cold as ice, so we had to return relatively quickly.
+Our hope to see the sunset stayed unfulfilled, too.
+It was beautiful nonetheless.